DavidGillsjo/turtleDSL/README.md

 # Run editor
 After initial setup you only need to:
 1. Open the existing project located in CodeFrame
+2. Choose project turtlebotmission.xtext and press Run.
+This will generate some java-files.
-2. Run->run history->you_config_name
+3. Run->run history->you_config_name
-3. And we are done, editor up and running (should remember you last project)
+4. And we are done, editor up and running (should remember you last project)

+# Development
+To update grammar, edit file turtlebotmission.xtext/src/se.chalmers/TurtleBotMissionDSL.xtext.
+Remember to run step 2 and 3 from above to get the new editor.